Multics > Sites

 In 1969, CISL moved to the third floor of the new 575 Tech Square "Beta" building across the courtyard.
 In 1970, GE sold its computer business to Honeywell (the "merger"), and CISL became a Honeywell location.
 About this time, the late Charlie Clingen became the manager of CISL.

 Project MAC and GE/Honeywell staff used the MIT 645 Multics service for programming, documentation, and mail.
 In the 1970s, several people from MIT joined CISL, including Jim Mills, Steve Webber, Noel Morris, Paul Green, and Tom Van Vleck.
-Major CISL projects in the 1970s included improving the scheduling, virtual memory, system security, and storage systems, and projects with Honeywell in Phoenix on Multics hardware plans and improvements, including designing and implementing Multics for the new model 6180 Multics machine, and assisting with Honeywell marking and customer benchmarks.
+Major CISL projects in the 1970s included improving the scheduling, virtual memory, system security, and storage systems, and projects with Honeywell Engineering in Phoenix on Multics hardware plans and support, including designing and implementing Multics for the new model 6180 Multics machine, and assisting with Honeywell marketing and customer benchmarks.

 In 1980, Charlie Clingen moved to Phoenix, as Manager: Multics Development Center, and John Gintell became Manager: Multics System Development and led CISL.
 The CISL group made major contributions to the B2 security project, the Multics Data Management facility, and many communications protocols.